twilio-professional-services/flex-project-template/docs/docs/feature-library/supervisor-barge-coach.md

 ![Plugin Demo](/img/features/supervisor-barge-coach/Supervisor-Barge-Coach-Plugin-6.gif)

 When the agent clicks the assistance button, supervisors will be sent a notification with the agent seeking assistance.
 The notification bar is clickable and will navigate the supervisor the Teams view if clicked.
+There is also an option to go directly to the associated task, assuming the worker is not currently filtered out of the Teams view.

 ![Plugin Demo](/img/features/supervisor-barge-coach/Supervisor-Barge-Coach-Plugin-7.gif)

 From the Teams view, supervisors will notice an _alert_ icon next to any agent that is actively seeking assistance.
+Clicking this icon allows the supervisor to clear the request after it has been handled.

 ![Plugin Demo](/img/features/supervisor-barge-coach/Supervisor-Barge-Coach-Plugin-8.gif)